Organised crime in Latvia: Background

-The collapse of the Soviet Union and the subsequent independence of the Baltic States in the early 1990s significantly influenced the formation and evolution of organized crime in the region.
+The collapse of the Soviet Union and the subsequent independence of the Baltic States in the early 1990s significantly influenced the formation and evolution of organised crime in the region.
 While Estonia, Latvia, and Lithuania each experienced distinct developments, Latvia's trajectory was shaped heavily by its sizable Russian-speaking population and slower restructuring process.

-During the Soviet period, organized crime in Latvia was relatively suppressed under strict state control and surveillance.
+During the Soviet period, organised crime in Latvia was relatively suppressed under strict state control and surveillance.
 However, with the dissolution of the USSR in 1991 and the transition to a market economy, Latvia experienced a significant power vacuum in law enforcement and governance.
 This allowed various criminal groups—often composed of former convicts, ex-military personnel, and opportunistic entrepreneurs—to flourish in the early 1990s.

-Russian-speaking organized crime groups were particularly active during this period.
-They capitalized on the privatization of state assets, engaged in racketeering, smuggling, and extortion, and often infiltrated legitimate businesses.
-Some groups maintained connections with Russian mafia and used Latvia as a base for operations in the Baltics and beyond.
+Russian-speaking organised crime groups were particularly active during this period.
+They capitalised on the privatisation of state assets, engaged in racketeering, smuggling, and extortion, and often infiltrated legitimate businesses.
+Some groups maintained connections with the Russian mafia and used Latvia as a base for operations in the Baltics and beyond.

-According to criminologist Dr. Paddy Rawlinson of the London School of Economics, Latvia’s organized crime scene in the 1990s was influenced by close ties between ethnic Russians in Riga and the emerging economic elite in Moscow—termed the "second wave" of criminal entrepreneurs.
+According to criminologist Dr. Paddy Rawlinson of the London School of Economics, Latvia’s organised crime scene in the 1990s was influenced by close ties between ethnic Russians in Riga and the emerging economic elite in Moscow—termed the "second wave" of criminal entrepreneurs.
 This group played a key role in embedding criminal interests within the developing financial sector.

 Key figures from this period included the Aleksandr Lavent and Vladimir Leskov families, both linked to Russian mafia leader Vyacheslav Ivankov ("Yaponchik").
 They were involved in early banking ventures—most notably Banka Baltija and Bank Olympia—amid allegations of fraud and illicit capital flows.
 The Latvian underworld also saw the rise of Ivans Haritonovs (sometimes referred to as the "godfather" of Latvian organized crime) and Boris Raigorodski, who headed the Pārdaugava brigade.

-Latvian organized crime networks often used front organizations such as sports associations (especially boxing) to develop protection rackets and legitimate business ventures.
+Latvian organised crime networks often used front organisations such as sports associations (especially boxing) to develop protection rackets and legitimate business ventures.
 By the late 1990s and 2000s, corruption, money laundering, drug trafficking, and smuggling had become entrenched problems.
 International reports, including those by the U.S. Department of State and Jane’s Intelligence Review, repeatedly identified Latvia as a major center for money laundering.

 Despite efforts to counteract corruption—such as the establishment of an anti-corruption program in 1999—organized crime had already infiltrated political and economic structures, contributing to systemic governance issues.
 These problems were further exposed during 2008 Latvian financial crisis, which triggered widespread unrest and highlighted the long-term impact of unchecked corruption and criminal integration into the legitimate economy.